spaceuniverse/F9Lander/README.md

 __**"socket"**__

-To control rocket through socket you should send to address list with four numbers [up, left, right, new].
+To control rocket through socket you should send to address the string with list with four numbers [up, left, right, new].
 Each of this numbers can be 1 or 0, which means: 1 - activate, 0 - do nothing.

 For example [1, 1, 1, 0] means that all engines are working.
 [0, 0, 0, 1] means that you want to get new rocket and restart.

+As output you will get string with list of dictionaries [{}, {}, {}] with information about every object in simulation.
+The example of such list you can see in F9LanderClientCORE.py

 Socket address ('127.0.0.1', 50007)